Course Prerequisite

 - Student Feedback - Student feedback is critical to a trainer’s ability to improve and adjust their course.
 This module focuses on student feedback, including designing effective forms and analyzing results.
 Looking at industry-standard formats like NPS as well as how to interpret open-ended answer sets, learners will develop a set of helpful tools to gather meaningful data to improve their course design and delivery.

-- Co-Training - Many organizations and accreditation processes have a co-training requirement, for new trainers to work with another trainer on delivery of a live course.
+- Working With Others - Many organizations and accreditation processes have a co-training requirement, for new trainers to work with another trainer on delivery of a live course.
+Even in a non-certified environment, instructors often must design and deliver courses with other instructors.
 This module looks at common scenarios in the interaction between multiple trainers and things to consider to make a successful co-training experience.

-- Action Plan - The program concludes with reflection on the five days of learning and providing an opportunity for learners to create an action plan for their continued development as a trainer.
+- Action Plan - The program concludes with reflection on the five days of learning and providing an opportunity for learners to create an action plan for their continued development as an instructor, focusing on the next steps that they can personally take and the conversations that await them in the future.